jdittrich/userNeedResearchBook/text/dataAnalysis.md

 #### How to: Analysis with pen and paper

-For working analog I recommend the following steps to get analysis-ready:
+For working with pen and paper, I recommend the following steps to get ready for analysis:

-1. Create table in a word processor, many rows, 2 columns (given you print on DINA4).
+1. Create table in a word processor with 2 columns and many rows.
 Each table cell will be a note.
-	1. In the table settings, switch off page breaks in cells and switch “keep paragraphs together” on, so that one note/table cell will not break between pages.
+	1. In the table settings, switch off “Allow row to break across pages”, so that one note/table cell will not be split between pages.
 	2. In the table settings, choose a decent padding around each cell, like 0.5cm
 	3. Choose a font size of about 12pt, large enough to read it\
 	![](images/createAnalogNotes.png)